Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-instances.rst

 tree can have data in the form of a byte array.
 The instance uses functions provided by the host environment to create, delete, and find nodes in the tree.
-The host also provides functions for reading, writing and resizing the bytearray held by a particular node in the tree.
+The host also provides functions for reading, writing, and resizing the byte array held by a particular node in the tree.

 .. seealso::